-The woman in the SUV slowed down as we cycled towards her vehicle just north of Port Ryerse, about 15 km from out campsite at Turkey Point.
+The woman in the SUV slowed down as we cycled towards her vehicle just north of Port Ryerse.
+We were still about 15 km from our campsite at Turkey Point.
 The driver’s window on the SUV lowered.

 “There is a severe thunderstorm warning active now, with possible tornadoes.
 Be careful out there”, she said.

 Konrad and I looked at each other.
 We were still over an hour of cycling from our campground.
 What have we gotten ourselves into?

 After doing a number of day cycling trips together, my son-in-law Konrad and I were up for a bigger adventure.
 We’ve never camped together, so it seemed reasonable to plan an overnight cycle trip.
 Looking maps, I saw that the distance between our place in Port Stanley and Konrad and Becky’s place in Brantford would make a good but challenging two-day cycle.

 Theplan would be to cycle the rail trail from Brantford to Port Dover.
 We would then cycle along the roads closest to Lake Erie to get to Turkey Point Provincial Park where we would camp for the evening.